cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ## Annotation with points

-It is used for face landmarks' annotation etc.
+It is used for face landmarks annotation etc.

 Before starting, you have to be sure that ``Points`` is selected.